TRIALS & TRIAL TRAINING

 Trial training for competitive obedience, rally and tricks is on Wednesday evenings from 05.00 pm.

 Trial training is strictly invitation only for dedicated club members who wish to compete in ANKC Trials.
 Our trial training classes consists of Obedience, Rally, Scentwork & Tricks.

 If you have a dog and would like to work towards competing in trials, please contact us (we will advise you to join our Monday night classes to get a sound Obedience base - must be in red or black class to participate in trial training)

-We hold three ANKC Obedience Rally and Tricks Trials a year - February, June and November.
+We hold three ANKC Obedience Rally, Tricks and Scent Trials a year - February, April, June and November.

 What is Trialling?

 Dog Sport Trialling has been around forever, there are many fields in which you can trial a dog: Obedience, Rally-O, Tracking, Fly-Ball, Lure Coursing, Agility, Canine Disc, Dancing with Dogs, Trick Training, Retrieving and more.
 Trialling dogs is a recognised sport.

 Our Obedience and Rally-O trials are held through the Australian National Kennel Club (ANKC) and Dogs Queensland (CCCQ).
 To compete your dog in a sport you need to become a member of the governing body (for us in QLD that is Dogs Queensland) your dog must also be a financial member.
 Below are some explanations and links for the mentioned sports.